hiandersson/dream-rl-agents/Documentation/PPO.md

 ![ReweightingFactor](/Documentation/PPOSurrogate.png)

-We can use this function to peform gradient ascent (maximize the expected future reward by increasing the proability for actions that leads to a higher reward).
+We can use this function to peform gradient ascent (maximize the expected future reward in each step of the trajectory by increasing the probability for actions that leads to a higher reward).